-Scientifically known as Withania somnifera, ashwagandha is an adaptogenic (read: stress-relieving) herb and a prized staple of the ancient Ayurvedic health tradition.
+Scientifically known as Withania somnifera, and native to Asia and Africa, ashwagandha is an adaptogenic (read: stress-relieving) herb and a prized staple of the ancient Ayurvedic health tradition.
 Literally meaning “horse smell” in Sanskrit, ashwagandha not only smells (and tastes) kind of horsey but this natural performance enhancer also boosts one’s masculine “horsepower,” so to speak.

-Because of ashwagandha’s anxiolytic “sedative” effects on cognition, this herb is often discussed in the context of mental health.
+Because of ashwagandha’s anxiolytic “sedative” effects on cognition, this herb is often discussed in the context of mental health care.
 However, ashwagandha is also favored among athletes and bodybuilders for its well-documented benefits on physical fitness.

 In one pilot study on the spermatogenic activity of ashwagandha among oligospermic men, a group of researchers found ashwagandha effective at improving:

 - Sperm motility by 57%

 Additionally, ashwagandha has been reported in clinical research to improve upper- and lower-body strength, as well as favor fat-reduced body composition, among resistance-trained men.
 Taken as part of a man’s workout supplement regimen, ashwagandha may notably improve a man’s physical and sexual fitness.